Georgiavans/portfolio-website/README.md

 # portfolio-website
 ## website showcasing Georgia Van Schie's application projects.
 ### Whats Included:
+* HTML and CSS code files
-* Photo of first project which links to deployed site.
+* Photo of first project "Horiseon Project" on website, which links to that projects deployed site.
-* Contact form
+* A navigation bar with links.
-* links in the navigation bar where the UI scrolls to the corresponding section
+* UI scrolls to the corresponding section.
+* A Contact form.
-* About me section
+* An about me section
-* My work section
+* A work section
-* the site on various screens and devices, I am presented with a responsive layout that adapts to my viewport
+* The site can be displayed on various screens and devices, I am presented with a responsive layout that adapts to my viewport